akhikhl/gretty/README.md

 "onScan" defines closure to be called on hot-deployment scan.
 See more information in chapter [Hot deployment](#hot-deployment).

 "onScanFilesChanged" defines closure to be called whenever hot-deployment detects that files or folders were changed.
 See more information in chapter [Hot deployment](#hot-deployment).

+"logbackConfigFile" defines the absolute or relative path to logback configuration file (.groovy or .xml).
+See more information in chapter [Logging](#logging).

 "loggingLevel" defines slf4j logging-level for jetty process.
 See more information in chapter [Logging](#logging).